AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit2.md.txt

 ## 2.3 Calling a Void Method

 - [ ] Call non-static void methods without parameters
+	- [ ] I will be able to write and identify a non-static void method program

 Class methods represent an object's behavior, defining what an object can do within a program.